Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity: 1

-As the name suggests, the Woobamboo Dog & Cat Toothbrush is made from bamboo, which is not only more natural for your cat but means that you don’t have to use disposable plastics.
-The bristles of the brush are made from nylon, and they do a good job of removing food debris and cleaning the teeth while being gentle enough that they shouldn’t cause huge problems for cats with sensitive gums or bad teeth.
+As the name suggests, the Woobamboo Dog & Cat Toothbrush is made from bamboo, which is more natural for your cat, and you don’t have to use disposable plastics.
+The bristles of the brush are made from nylon, and they do a good job of removing food debris and cleaning the teeth while being gentle enough that they shouldn’t cause problems for cats with sensitive gums or bad teeth.

-The use of bamboo means that this toothbrush is more expensive than most of the plastic models, but as well as being made from bamboo, the company uses recycled packaging materials that can be further recycled after use, and they even use a soy-based ink that is more environmentally friendly than traditional inks.
+The handle can be a little slippery when wet and would benefit from having an angled head to make it easier to clean inside the mouth.
+The use of bamboo makes it more expensive than most plastic models, but as well as being made from bamboo, the company uses recycled packaging materials that can be further recycled.
+Woobamboo even uses a soy-based ink that is more environmentally friendly than traditional inks.

 Pros